belarus1988/DockerLabs/Instructions/Labs/Lab01.md

-# Lab: Building the webApi applications and run them as the Docker containers locally
+# Lab: Building the webApi application and run it as the Docker container locally
 # Student lab manual

 ## Lab scenario

-You're a developer and should implement and run two APIs:
-- Notifier which sends the notifications to the customers
+You're a developer and should implement Notifier API which sends the notifications to the customers and run it as a docker container.
-- ShopApi which processes the orders and uses Notifier API

 ## Lab setup

--   Estimated time: **1 hour 15 minutes**
+-   Estimated time: **?? hour ?? minutes**

 ## Instructions